Donald L. Trump: Relationship with President Donald Trump

 In addition to his work in oncology, Trump is known for his shared first and last name with Donald J. Trump.
 They are not related.
 He disagrees with Donald J. Trump's political positions and considers the politician's rhetoric "hostile" and "distinctly out of place in public discourse".
-He did not vote for Trump in the 2016 election.
-The oncologist has been dubbed "the other Donald Trump" and has dealt with confusion and mixups for decades regarding the businessman, who is one year apart from him in age.
+He did not vote for Trump in the 2016 election and instead voted for his Democratic opponent Hillary Clinton.
+The oncologist has been dubbed "the other Donald Trump" and has dealt with confusion and mixups for decades regarding the politician, who is one year apart from him in age.
 The oncologist began increasingly using his nickname "Skip" amid Trump's political rise.

 Donald L. Trump contacted the Trump family by letter in the 1980s.
 After a patient of Dr. Trump reached out to the businessman in 2007, the businessman replied with a letter but declined the suggestion to donate to the cancer center the oncologist led.
 In 2010, the Donalds Trump spoke on the phone when Donald J. Trump requested his friend's son be admitted into a clinical trial.
 Though it was too late to add a new patient to the trial, Dr. Trump asked the businessman to shave his head for a "Bald for Bucks" event.
 The businessman declined, instead sending $30,000 through the Donald J. Trump Foundation.
 In a video the same year, businessman Trump said, "Donald L. Trump, which is you, is probably more important than Donald J. Trump, which is me."